 A sample attestation result:

-nonces: To match the response to its request.
+Nonces: Used to match the response to its request.

-basicIntegrity: Returns “true” if the device likely hasn’t been tampered with.
+True: The device likely hasn’t been tampered with.

-Implementing Google SafetyNet Attestation API
+How to Implement Google SafetyNet Attestation API

-The API provides checks the device’s integrity and provides a cryptographically signed attestation.
+The API checks the device’s integrity and provides a cryptographically signed attestation.
 To create “attestation”, API will examine the device’s software and hardware environment.
 Besides, it will perform a check for integrity issues, and compare it with reference data of approved Android devices.
 The attestation also contains a timestamp.

-SafetyNet Attestation API workflow
+SafetyNet Attestation API Workflow:

 Code Snippets